NielsSteensma/Dhalang/README.md

 Both methods return a string containing the PDF in binary.

-When you for example want to return the PDF from a Rails API you can do the following in a controller:
+To return the PDF from a Rails controller you can do the following:
 ```
 def example_controller_method
     binary_pdf = Dhalang::PDF.get_from_url("https://www.google.com")